IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv-react.md

 - New [Dashboard Tile](dashboard-tile.md) component is a container control that analyzes and visualizes a bound ItemsSource collection or single point and returns an appropriate data visualization based on the schema and count of the data.
 This control utilizes a built-in [Toolbar](menus/toolbar.md) component to allow you to make changes to the visualization at runtime, allowing you to see many different visualizations of your data with minimal code.

+Color Editor (Beta)

+- New [Color Editor](inputs/color-editor.md) component is a lightweight color picker.
+The Color Editor can pop open by clicking the brush icon.
+Both the RGBA and HEX values can be obtained from the desired color along the bottom.

 ### {PackageCharts} (Inputs)

 - New ColorEditor & Toolbar ToolAction (Beta)